Naixu-Guo/.github.io/_pages/about.md

 With the great progress of artificial intelligence, I also wonder how these can help deepen our understanding of intelligence and the possibility of accelerating scientific discovery.
 The polar star of my research direction is the *nature-intelligence interaction*, e.g., how far can intelligence learn and utilize nature, can we quantify what intelligence is and enhance it?
-I seek to use physics as the language of nature and computational methodologies to quantify learnability.
-For "intelligence", maybe information theory can help.

 ![avatar](_pages/Research_interest.png)